madnuttah/unbound-docker/README.md

 madnuttah/unbound:latest
 ```

-# Documentation and feedback
+# Documentation and Feedback

 ## Documentation

 You can find the documentation of this image here: [`README.md`](https://github.com/madnuttah/unbound-docker/blob/main/README.md).

-In-depth documentation for Unbound is available on the [Unbound project's website](https://unbound.net/).
+In-depth documentation for Unbound is available on the [Unbound project's website](https://unbound.net/) and here is a direct link to the documentation of the default [unbound.conf](https://www.nlnetlabs.nl/documentation/unbound/unbound.conf/) file.

 ## Feedback